smannist/game-release-search/README.md

 ## Features

-- The user can create a new account, which can then be used to log in to the application
+- The user can create a new account, which can then be used to sign in to the application
 - The user will be able to see a list of all available platforms
 - By selecting a platform the user will be able to preview all upcoming video game releases on that platform
 - The user can view additional information about the game (release date, synopsis, etc.)